onap/dcaegen2/docs/sections/components/data-formats.rst

 Working with Data Formats
 -------------------------

-Data Formats can be added to the onboarding catalog (which first validates them) by using the :doc:`dcae_cli Tool <dcae-cli/quickstart/>`.
+Data Formats can be validated using `schema <https://git.onap.org/dcaegen2/platform/plain/mod/component-json-schemas/data-format/dcae-cli-v1/data-format-schema.json>`__
-Here you can also list all of your data formats, show the contents of a data format, publish your data format, and even generate a data format from a input sample file.
-For a list of these capabilities, see :any:`Data Format Commands <dcae_cli_data_format>`.
+Once validated, the dataformat can be onboarded using :doc:`DCAE-MOD <../DCAE-MOD/DCAE-MOD-User-Guide>`